consumer-reports-digital-lab/data-rights-protocol-cert/conformance-tools.md

 #### Nix Dev Shell

 The developer of this suite uses a specialized Linux distribution called NixOS.
 Folks who use it or the [Nix Packaging Manager](https://nixos.org/) it's built on can use the `shell.nix` provided to create a hermetic environment for the toolkit which can be instantiated via [Nix Shell](https://nixos.wiki/wiki/Development_environment_with_nix-shell) command `nix-shell`.
+If you don't know what Nix is you don't need to know what Nix is. 😄

 ## `genjwts`: JWT Generation script